 What is image masking?

 Masking is a non-destructive way to adjust a part of your image while leaving the rest untouched.
-For photo editors, that means more control over where and how the image adjustments take place.
-It’s typically used for images that contain more complex lines, like hair, fur, etc.
+For photo editors, that means more control over where and how the image adjustments take place because masks are applied on layers.
+Masking is typically used for images that contain more complex lines, like hair, fur, etc.

 The bottom line on clipping path vs. masking